 Powerful financial reporting meets clarity in numbers thanks to the essential economic management system with functionality built for the future.
 It enables organizations to manage multiple enterprise units and view data from across the company with legislative capabilities.
 This article deals with audited financial statements.
 It also explores its importance in U.S. business.

-Audited Financial Records, Statements
+Audited Financial Records/Statements

 An audited financial statement is a financial statement that a certified public accountant has audited.
 They will make sure the statement adheres to general accounting principles and auditing standards.
 Investors and lenders may need to be more confident your statement is accurate.
 This will happen without this CPA verification.